Jonomist/policy_pulse/app/bot/chatbot_mapping_reference.md

 # Welcome

-Welcome {first_name} to the consultation for the National ICT Innovation and Entrepreneurship Policy Vision.
+Welcome {first_name} to the consultation for PolicyName.
 Message me anytime to continue, your input matters!
 Action: Get Started [button]